RADAR: Closed-Loop Robotic Data Generation via Semantic Planning and Autonomous Causal Environment Reset: Introduction

 (4) \textbf{Autonomous Environment Reset}: Upon completion of a task, a Finite State Machine (FSM) governs the system to actively compute and execute a causal inverse sequence of the forward actions.
 This strictly adheres to a Last-In, First-Out (LIFO) logical constraint to restore the environment, facilitating truly continuous and robust data generation \textbf{without human assistance}.

-Despite drastically reducing the reliance on human labor, extensive evaluations demonstrate that our pipeline maintains highly robust performance and execution efficacy across both simulation and real-world deployments.
-In the simulation environment, we rigorously assess the framework's capability to orchestrate and execute complex, long-horizon manipulation tasks, achieving high success rates and robust autonomous resetting.
-To validate its practical applicability, we further deploy the pipeline directly onto a physical robotic system.
-Remarkably, by relying merely on a single or a few visual demonstrations (\textit{i.e}., one-shot or few-shot adaptation), the system successfully executes a variety of challenging atomic skills—such as manipulating deformable objects (\textit{e.g.}, folding towels) and performing high-precision alignments (\textit{e.g.}, inserting paper rolls)—without requiring any domain-specific fine-tuning.
-Together, these results confirm the robustness and versatility of our closed-loop pipeline across different domains, providing a highly scalable and domain-agnostic data generation engine for physical robot learning.
+While drastically reducing reliance on human labor, RADAR maintains strong performance across both simulated and real-world deployments.
+In simulation, we evaluate the framework's ability to plan and execute complex, long-horizon manipulation tasks, where it achieves high success rates and robust autonomous resetting.
+We further validate its practical applicability through deployment on a physical robotic system.
+Using only one or a few visual demonstrations, RADAR successfully performs a range of challenging atomic skills, including deformable-object manipulation, such as towel folding, and high-precision alignment, such as paper-roll insertion, without requiring domain-specific fine-tuning.
+Taken together, these results demonstrate the robustness and versatility of our closed-loop pipeline across different domains, establishing RADAR as a scalable and domain-agnostic data-generation engine for physical robot learning.

 Our main contributions are highlighted as follows: \begin{itemize} \item We introduce \textbf{RADAR}, a \textbf{fully automated, closed-loop} pipeline for real-world robot manipulation data collection.
 Our system requires only 2-5 manually collected atomic demonstrations and scales them into diverse, task-relevant datasets with strictly minimal human intervention.